-Signs of foxtail penetration are excessive sneezing (foxtail in nose), violent shaking of head (foxtail in ear) or pawing at eye (foxtail in eye).
-Foxtails can also enter the body cavity through the skin and enter soft tissue where they can cause serious injury.
-Dogs with foxtails that have migrated anywhere into their bodies should be immediately examined by a veterinarian to make sure the foxtail is removed correctly and completely.
+Signs of foxtail penetration are a repetitive sneezing incident (foxtail in nose), violent shaking of head (foxtail in ear) or pawing at eye (foxtail in eye).
+Foxtails can also enter the body through the skin and enter soft tissue where they may cause serious injury.
+Dogs with foxtails which have penetrated their bodies should be immediately examined by a veterinarian to make sure the foxtail is removed correctly and completely.

 Every part of the Field Guard was designed with the dog’s comfort and safety in mind.
-All seam edges are intentionally on the outside of the Field Guard so the edges will not scratch or irritate the dog in any way.
-The size of the Field Guard is larger than the dog’s head so that it only slightly touches the top of the dog’s head and leaves ample space in front of his muzzle.
-The Field Guard’s neck opening doesn’t need to be tight for the Field Guard to stay on the dog as the opening is tightened only to give the Field Guard shape.
-Since the opening is not tight the dog should notice it less than his own collar.
-The design was so successful that the inventor was initially surprised when her dog drank from a bowl of water through the Field Guard without even noticing that she had it on.
+All seam edges are intentionally on the outside of the Field Guard so they will not scratch or irritate the dog in any way.
+The Field Guard is designed so that it rests lightly on top of the dog’s head and leaves ample air space all around it.
+Dogs typically become so comfortable wearing the Field Guard they forget they have it on, even when drinking from a bowl of water.

 Put a treat into the Field Guard before putting it on your dog for the first time.
-He will be encouraged to put his head into the Field Guard to get the treat, thereby creating a positive association with the Field Guard.
-Once your dog is off leash in the field or playing while wearing his Field Guard, he won’t worry much about it.
+He will be encouraged to put his head into the Field Guard, thereby creating a positive association with it.
+Once your dog is off-leash in the field, or playing while wearing his Field Guard, he won’t notice it.
 He will soon associate the Field Guard with running and playing and will be excited to put it on.
 See our How to Use page for more detailed information.

 Interest mostly.
-We’ve never had a negative encounter with another dog and our dogs play with other dogs while wearing the Field Guard.
+We’ve never heard of a negative encounter between dogs while wearing the Field Guard.
+In fact, they play naturally with other dogs while wearing it.

-No reason why not. the Field Guard not only protects from foxtails, but will also prevent your dog from eating harmful objects.
+No reason why not.
+The Field Guard not only protects from foxtails, but will help prevent your dog from eating harmful items!